monetic-labs/ops/docs/csp-management.md

 2. **Category-Based Organization**: External services are organized by category (auth, blockchain, payment, etc.)
 3. **Development Mode**: CSP runs in report-only mode during development to avoid breaking functionality
 4. **Violation Reporting**: CSP violations are logged with guidance on how to fix them
-5. **Vercel Integration**: Vercel Live scripts are included in both development and production environments
+5. **Environment-Specific Rules**: Development-specific services are only included in development mode
 6. **Comprehensive Directives**: We include both `script-src` and `script-src-elem` directives to ensure compatibility across browsers

 ## Current Service Integrations